Learn the fundamentals of how to create accessible Word and PDF documents in this highly interactive computer-based course.

-The training sessions are live and interactive.
-Each attendee requires access to a desktop or laptop computer with a good internet connection, and either a headset or microphone and speakers.
+Each attendee requires access to a desktop or laptop computer with a good internet connection and a headset or microphone and speakers.
 Instructions for Zoom will be sent with the invitation.
-You will receive a copy of the handbook and instructions via email prior to the first training session.
+You will receive a copy of the handbook and instructions via email before the first training session.

-*Please Note: If you register to complete the Creating Accessible Documents training online, you will require Microsoft Word (at least 2016) and Adobe Acrobat PDF (Pro DC) installed on your computer to take part in remote training.
+*Please Note: If you register to complete the Creating Accessible Documents training online, you will require Microsoft Word (at least 2010 for PC or 2016 for Mac OS) and Adobe Acrobat PDF (DC preferred or 10/11) installed on your computer to take part in remote training.
 If you do not have these already, you may be able to install trial versions (subject to the software owner’s agreement).
 Please bear this in mind when choosing to attend a remote version of this training.

 This highly comprehensive course was designed for a general audience – no prior knowledge of accessibility is required.
 Taught on PCs, a basic working knowledge of Microsoft Office and Adobe Acrobat is recommended.